 First Impression Of Bodega Bouza

 Bodega Bouza (pronounced BOW-zah) is located 17km from the South Ramblas (Puntas Carretas) of Montevideo and it took us no more than half hour and an easy ride to get there.
 We were welcomed by the hostess who invited us to explore their store or sit in the comfortable lobby of the restaurant while waiting for the tour to start at 11am.
 With half hour to spare, it gave us sometime to get familiar with our surroundings and take few pictures ahead of time.

 Right away Bodega Bouza felt like a very warm, comfortable and inviting place, managed by a very well organized staff.
 The dining room was already set up for lunch while the kitchen was buzzing with activity.
-For a minute we wondered what it would be like to stay there for lunch, as our tour with Uruguay4u was planned for a tour and wine tasting.
+For a minute we wondered what it would be like to stay there for lunch, as our Bodega Bouza visit was for a tour and wine tasting.

 The Wine Tour Experience at Bodega Bouza

 As we were walking around, more people came to join the guided tour and after few minutes, the place started bustling with about 25 to 30 people waiting with anticipation for the tour to begin.
 We definitively felt that we had made the right choice to come visit such a popular winery.

 At 11am, people gathered around the guide and with most of the guests speaking Portuguese or Spanish.
 Not speaking either, we were ready to be part of the group and accept the fact that we would do our best to follow the tour in Spanish.